 Infection may make you feel hot and sweaty and a bit sick.
 There may also be pain in your lower abdomen.
 The discharge from your vagina might become smelly.
 If you feel you may have an infection you should talk with your doctor.

 You may feel absolutely fine the next day and be able to go back to work.
 You may feel quite emotional.
 This is normal and usually settles as your body goes back to normal.
-If you continue to feel upset it may help to talk to a counsellor about it.
+If you continue to feel upset it may help to talk with a counsellor about it.
 Your doctor or your clinic should be able to arrange this.

 You will not normally need a follow-up appointment, unless there are any problems.